svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

 - The administrators both servers must have `rippled` [installed](install-rippled.html) and running.
 - The administrators of both servers must agree to cooperate and must be able to communicate.
 A public communications channel is fine because you don't need to share any secret information.
 - The hub server must be able to receive incoming peer connections.
 For instructions on how to configure a firewall to allow this, see [Forward Ports for Peering](forward-ports-for-peering.html).
-- Both servers must be configured to sync with the same [XRP Ledger network](parallel-networks.html), such as the production XRP Ledger, the Testnet, or the Devnet.
+- Both servers must be configured to sync with the same [SGY Ledger network](parallel-networks.html), such as the production SGY Ledger, the Testnet, or the Devnet.

 ## Steps